 The more information you share, the more members will understand the financial need.

 What will be the length of the campaign?

 People want to know how long their personal budget will be impacted so they can prepare.

-Let them know upfront if the campaign will be 6 months, 1 year, or 3 years.
+Let them know upfront if the campaign will be six months, one year, or three years.

 Helping people prepare financially will impact their follow-through.

 You want to make giving easy by offering a wide variety of payment options.